BOLL7708/desbot/README.md

 ## How to set it up?
 1. Install [XAMPP][xampp] with PHP 8.1 or higher, make sure to launch it manually and not run it as a service, as we need user privileges.
+2. Inside `php.ini` in `xampp/php` uncomment this line: `extension=sqlite3.dll` to enable the SQLite plugin.
+Restart Apache.
-2. Make sure [git][git] is installed and on the path, verify that you can run `git version` successfully.
+3. Make sure [git][git] is installed and on the path, verify that you can run `git version` successfully.
-3. Have some means of compiling TypeScript, possible with [Node.JS][nodejs] and `tsc`. (`npm install tsc` then run `tsc`)
+4. Have some means of compiling TypeScript, possible with [Node.JS][nodejs] and `tsc`. (`npm install tsc` then run `tsc`)
-4. Clone this repository to a folder in `htdocs` of `xampp`, it should automatically create a folder named after the repo.
+5. Clone this repository to a folder in `htdocs` of `xampp`, it should automatically create a folder named after the repo.
-5. Open the URL to the bot in your browser and go from there, should look something like: `http://localhost/desbot/`
+6. Open the URL to the bot in your browser and go from there, should look something like: `http://localhost/desbot/`

 ## How to configure it?
 1. The first time you run the main page, it will convert existing data if available, else it will just create a new database.